laas/robot-viewer/README.md

 robot-viewer
 ============

-This package provides a viewer written in OpenGL.
+A vizualization tool for robots using OpenGL and Python.

 Setup
 -----
 Make sure you have the following dependency:

- * python 2.6
+ * python 2.6 or 2.7.

- * pyopengl, numpy, python-numeric
+ * pyopengl, numpy

  * [SimpleParse 2.1](http://simpleparse.sourceforge.net/)